adamtric/group_project/README.md

 affected by the paradigm shift of having a large portion of the workforce suddenly start working from home.

-Description of the Source of Data - We are pulling quarterly earnings from Yahoo Finance starting with the first quarter of 2018 through final quarter of 2021 so that we have two years of precovid data to compare to postcovid data (2020-2021).
+Description of the Source of Data - We are pulling annual earnings from Yahoo Finance starting with the beginning of 2018 through the end of 2021 so that we have two years of precovid data to compare to postcovid data (2020-2021).
 BLS is also a great secondary source to help explore productivity and cost statistics during the Pandemic.

 Questions hope to answer with the data? -
 - Did remote work affect company earnings during covid vs precovid earnings?
 - Does working remotely save companies money and did it affect quarterly earnings?
+- How did remote work impact worker productivity (measured in financial numbers per employee)
 - Did remote work increase hours logged in to work and thus affect earnings?
-- Need more solid questions...
+- How did remote work impact expenses of an organization?

 Machine Learning -
 Present provisional machine learning model that accomplishes the following:
-- Takes in data from provisional database
-- Outputs label for input data
+- Model will take in multiple points of historical financial data (2018-2021) and output a classification of of how productive each organization was over the past few years
+- Model will also utilize company size, and whether they offered remote work during these time frames
+- Financial info will include Net Income, Total Revenue, Total Operating Expenses, Gross Profit, and Operating Income

 Dashboard Integration -
 Present provisional database model that accomplishes the following: